 President & Founder

 Carolyn R. (“Bo”) Aldigé founded the Prevent Cancer Foundation in 1985 in memory of her father, Edward P. Richardson, who died of cancer one year earlier.
-In the 25 years since its inception, the Prevent Cancer Foundation has invested $134 million in support of its mission: saving lives through cancer prevention and early detection, and has become nationally recognized as a leader in the fight against cancer through prevention.
+In the almost 30 years since its inception, the Prevent Cancer Foundation has invested $134 million in support of its mission: saving lives through cancer prevention and early detection, and has become nationally recognized as a leader in the fight against cancer through prevention.

 Ms. Aldigé is a member of the board of the National Coalition for Cancer Research, having served for eight years as its president.
 She also serves on boards of directors/advisors of six National Cancer Institute-designated Cancer Centers and as a member of the board of four additional non-profit cancer-related organizations.
 She has been a member of C- Change (formerly the National Dialogue on Cancer) since its inception.